What The Plan Will Do

 • Improved parking and access to Braemar Golf Course, Braemar Arena and Courtney Fields.

-An investment of $13.5 million in critical infrastructure updates at Braemar Arena would include:
+An investment of $13.5 million in critical infrastructure updates at Braemar Arena will include:

 • Replaced HVAC system.